How Magnesium Can Help With Nervous Stress

-If you're one of the almost 40 million Americans that struggle with anxiety1, then you are likely open to trying an all-natural remedy.
+If you're one of the almost 40 million Americans that struggle with nervous stress1, then you are likely open to trying an all-natural remedy.
 Magnesium, one of nature's natural relaxants, plays a role in over 300 biochemical reactions in the body2.
-This mineral helps regulate processes like blood pressure, energy production, muscle relaxation, and blood sugar balance just to name a few.
-It's pretty well known that magnesium is used for sleep3, but did you know it may help relieve anxiety?
-Many of us are likely not consuming enough magnesium in our diets, creating a deficiency and putting us at higher risk for anxiety.
+This mineral helps regulate processes like blood pressure, energy production, muscle relaxation, and blood sugar balance, just to name a few.
+It's pretty well known that magnesium is used for sleep3, but did you know it may also help with stress and worry?

-How to Take Magnesium for AnxietyAlthough there may not be a definitive answer on exactly how magnesium works to combat anxiety, it definitely can put you into a more relaxed state.
-You can focus on eating magnesium-rich foods like spinach, pumpkin seeds, dark chocolate, and legumes like black beans and lentils.
-But getting the daily requirement can be difficult which is why we recommend NATURELO's Magnesium supplement made with magnesium-rich organic vegetables and organic seeds like spinach, swiss chard, okra, quinoa, black bean, pumpkin seed, sunflower seed, and flaxseed.
+You can get more magnsium by eating magnesium-rich foods like spinach, pumpkin seeds, dark chocolate, and legumes like black beans and lentils.
+You can also boost your magnesium intake with our Magnesium supplement, made with magnesium-rich organic vegetables and organic seeds like spinach, swiss chard, okra, quinoa, black bean, pumpkin seed, sunflower seed, and flaxseed.